Kong/koko/docs/koko-vs-kong.md

 The following plugins are not supported:

-- key-auth
+- acl
 - basic-auth
+- hmac-auth
 - jwt
-- hmac-auth
-- acl
+- key-auth
 - oauth2

-Of these, all plugins except the oauth2 plugin are planned for inclusion. oauth2 plugin is not compatible with Hybrid mode of Kong and hence there are no plans to support it.
+Of these, all plugins except the `oauth2` plugin are planned for inclusion.
+`oauth2` plugin is not compatible with Hybrid mode of Kong and hence there are no plans to support it.